California's wine country needs you to visit

 "This has been a nightmare, but we have witnessed beautiful acts of bravery, generosity and the best part of the human spirit in our community," said Reeve co-owner Noah Dorrance.
 "We really are stronger together."

-Honig Vineyard c-owner Stephanie Honig says her winery joined forces with wineries such as Peju, Cakebread Cellars, Alpha Omega, Frog's Leap and others to donate tasting fees from one Sunday in October.
+Honig Vineyard co-owner Stephanie Honig says her winery joined forces with wineries such as Peju, Cakebread Cellars, Alpha Omega, Frog's Leap and others to donate tasting fees from one Sunday in October.
 Together the collective raised more than $10,000 in one day.

 Supporting restaurants and hotels